eamoroz/basb-nndl/HW1/README.md

   - Correlation magnitude
 - Embed the conclusion directly in the dashboard text

+Correlation computation requirements (MANDATORY):
+- Do NOT use d3.correlation or any non-existent D3 helper functions
+- Implement Pearson correlation explicitly using basic JavaScript and d3.mean / d3.sum
+- Correlation must be computed manually from numeric arrays
+- The implementation must not rely on external plugins or experimental APIs
+- The correlation code must be robust to missing values and explicitly filter nulls

 Design & UX Requirements:
 - Compact, card-based layout
 - No excessive whitespace